Vichingo455/office-downloader/README.md

 Q: Can I contribute to this project?

 A: Yes, of course.
-Fork tge repo and when you are ready to contribute open a pull request
+Fork the repo and when you are ready to contribute open a pull request

 Q: Which version of Windows did Office Downloader support?